ms9778/launchlist/README.md

 * Find 1 group member who is responsible for commiting changes on github.
 * Joker = if some students are not attending, jokers can be used for filling in if < 2 group members.
+* Any question concerning GitHub contact Mike/Martin.

 ###Presentation

-Each group will have a maximum of 10 minutes to present their subjects.
+Each group will have a maximum of 10 minutes to present their subjects. start @ 10.30

-###GitHub Pull request
+###GitHub Pull request by the student who is responsible to commiting changes.

 1. fork this repository by clicking on Fork -> http://prntscr.com/aobz1e
-2. goto https://github.com/yourusername/launchlist and click on the README.MD file
+2. Next goto https://github.com/yourusername/launchlist and click on the README.MD file
 3. click on the pen for edit the file -> http://prntscr.com/aoc3x9
-4. add your text and links on the 3 subjects
+4. add your text and links under your 3 subjects to finish the checklist.
 5. when you are done editing click on commmit change -> http://prntscr.com/aoc4an
 6. goto pull request and click New pull request -> http://prntscr.com/aoc7gr
 7. click the create pull request and add description and then you are done http://prntscr.com/aocxvd